Dimtemp/AzureDataFactory/lab-30-sql-db-deploy.md

 4. Click **Save**, and then click **OK** on the Success message pane.

-# Exercise 3: Connect to Azure SQL Database

-## Task 1: Register Azure SQL Database Instance in Azure Data Studio
+## Task 3: Register Azure SQL Database Instance in Azure Data Studio

 1. Launch Azure Data Studio (ADS) from the lab VM